 So to recap, CPU rigs are irrelevant now.
 GPU mining rigs are cheaper but less powerful than ASIC rigs.
-But ASIC rigs are expensive, to say the least.
-Plus you can get respectable resell value for GPU rigs but used and inefficient ASICs are just burden.
+But ASIC rigs are expensive.
+Plus, you can get respectable resell value for GPU rigs but used, and inefficient ASICs are just a burden.

 So if you have the money and want to become a serious miner, then use ASIC rigs.
-Right now the best cryptocurrencies to mine with ASIC rigs are Bitcoin, Namecoin, Litecoin, Dogecoin etc.
+The best cryptocurrencies to mine with ASIC rigs are Bitcoin, Namecoin, Litecoin, Dogecoin, etc.

 Cryptocurrency Cloud Mining

-Unfortunately, most of these cloud mining services are plain scams.
-They will take your money, invest it in the way they like and show you fake stats.
-When the times comes they send you cryptocurrencies that they bought not mined.
+Unfortunately, most of these cloud mining services are direct scams.
+They will take your money, invest it in the way they like, and show you fake stats.
+When the time comes, they send you cryptocurrencies that they bought, not mined.

-But because of their popularity, their mining rig slots fill up too quickly and sometimes have several month long waiting list.
+But because of their popularity, ty their mining rig slots fill up too quickly and sometimes have several month-long waiting lists.